OfficeDev/O365-iOS-Microsoft-Graph-Profile/Readme.md

 Once you have an Office 365 account and an Azure AD account that is bound to your Office 365 Developer site, you'll need to perform the following steps:

-1. Register your application with Azure, and configure the appropriate Office 365 Exchange Online permissions.
+1. Register your application with Azure, and configure the appropriate Office 365 permissions.
 2. Install and use CocoaPods to get the Office 365 and ADAL authentication dependencies into your project.
 3. Enter the Azure app registration specifics (ClientID and RedirectUri) and other constants into the project in XCode.